lucasvegi/Elixir-Code-Smells/README.md

 In order to better understand the types of sub-optimal code structures that can harm the internal quality of Elixir systems, we scoured websites, blogs, forums, and videos (grey literature review), looking for specific code smells for Elixir that are discussed by its developers.

 As a result of this investigation, we have initially proposed a catalog of 18 new smells that are specific to Elixir systems.
-Other smells are being suggested by the community, so this catalog is constantly being updated __(currently 22 smells)__.
+After that, 1 new smell emerged from a study with mining software repositories (MSR) performed by us, and other smells are being suggested by the community, so this catalog is constantly being updated __(currently 23 smells)__.
 These code smells are categorized into two different groups ([design-related](#design-related-smells) and [low-level concerns](#low-level-concerns-smells)), according to the type of impact and code extent they affect.
 This catalog of Elixir-specific code smells is presented below.
 Each code smell is documented using the following structure:

 * __Name:__ Unique identifier of the code smell.
 This name is important to facilitate communication between developers;
 * __Category:__ The portion of code affected by smell and its severity;